 Lila Green is an insecure and aging showgirl for Madame Olga's stage shows.
-When her boyfriend, Rick, runs off with the shows money, Madame Olga and Ronny let Lila go.
-Lila goes to stay with her old neighbours, Helen Bard and her teenage son, Kenny.
+When her boyfriend, Rick, runs off with the show's money, Madame Olga and Ronny let Lila go.
+Lila goes to stay with her old neighbors, Helen Bard and her teenage son, Kenny.
 Lila decides to go out and get a regular job and try and live a normal life.
-All seem well until, Lila and Kenny stop fighting their attraction for one another.
+All seems well, until Lila and Kenny stop fighting their attraction for one another.
 Written by

 At first glance, "The Stripper" looks like eye candy: a cute young sideshow woman gets dumped by her manager and takes up with a local woman and her son, thereby developing a relationship with the son.
 But I do think that there was more to the movie than just that (if only a little more).
 In the lead role, Joanne Woodward gravitates between insecure and self-standing, not about to take from anyone.
 She does as good a job here as she did in "The Three Faces of Eve".
 Claire Trevor also does quite well as the woman taking Woodward in, but many of the characters come across somewhat silly as teen rebels.
 It seemed to me like Richard Beymer was channeling his role as Tony from "West Side Story" (although Carol Lynley and Michael J. Pollard weren't bad).